DavidYRB/starter-hugo-academic/content/other_projects/BigData/index.md

 external_link: ""

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: The photo is for reference only
   focal_point: Smart

 links: